 To begin with, building codes are the model defense against hurricane damage.
 Therefore, any Structural Design Company or an Architectural Design Company should push for the revision of some of these standard codes to help build stronger and more cost-effective structures.
 For instance, they may push for the revision of the building codes for local conventional wood structures in vulnerable states like Florida.
 To avoid any significant increase in structural cost for these structures, they can suggest the design of the minimum necessary concrete-based supplementary structures in terms of some concrete columns in the corners of the structures with appropriate connections fixing the rest of the wooden structure or designing all shear-wall systems in concrete as an alternative to the currently used and designed bracing systems acting as the main shock and stress absorber core backing all the other related structural elements. .

-Lastly, to help ensure that structures are constructed to withstand damage after environmental disasters such as hurricanes, people should work with structural design company and an architectural design company that specializes in hurricane-resistant buildings and low cost home design.
-Such a company definitely knows a lot about the effects of hurricane damage and works together with project managers on construction projects to come up with appropriate low cost home designs and cutting-edge building safety techniques.
+Lastly, to help ensure that structures are constructed to withstand damage after environmental disasters such as hurricanes, people should work with the structural design company and an architectural design company that specializes in hurricane-resistant buildings and low-cost home design.
+Such a company definitely knows a lot about the effects of hurricane damage and works together with project managers on construction projects to come up with appropriate low-cost home designs and cutting-edge building safety techniques.

 Hurricane Michael made landfall in Florida as one of the strongest storms to ever hit the United States since 1969.
 About 20 million people are either under a watch or a warning for hurricane, tornadoes or flooding as a result of this massive storm.
 Many have also already experienced the storm’s fury leaving them without safe drinking water, food, shelter, and electricity.